-2.2.11 Significant Judgement and Estimates
+2.3.11 Significant Judgement and Estimates

 Management considers credit, liquidity and market risk and assesses the impact on valuation of investments when determining the fair value.
-Following is the key source of estimation uncertainty at the statement of financial position date, that have significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year.
+Following is the key source of estimation uncertainty at the date of the statement of financial position, that have a significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year

-2.2.12 Fair Value of Securities not Quoted in an Active Market and Over the Counter Derivative Instruments
+2.3.12 Fair Value of Securities not quoted in an Active Market and Over the Counter Derivative Instruments

-Management uses its judgement in determining the appropriate valuation technique for financial instruments that are not quoted in an active market.
+Management uses its judgment in determining the appropriate valuation technique for financial instruments that are not quoted in an active market.
 Valuation techniques commonly used by market practitioners are applied.
 Other financial instruments are valued using a discounted cash flow analysis based on the assumptions supported, where possible, by observable market prices or rates.